merwaaan/megado/notes.md

 	- the film roll on the character select screen must be transparent (how is this done?)
 	- plane scrolling is visible at the right of the screen

-- Clue: main menu not responding
+- Clue: cursor jumpign around the screen

 - Another World: scanlines are drawn out.
 This game might very sensible to timing accuracy since it implements its own polygon rasterizer.

-- Asterix and the Great Rescue: every other rows of tile are glitched.

-- Batman Forever: main menu not responding.

-- Jurassic Parc: infinite loop in the first level.
+- Jurassic Park: infinite loop in the first level.

+- Jurassic Park 2: executes invalid opcodes.

+- Last Action Hero: overwrites a big section of ROM.

+- LHX Attack Chopper: STOP not implemented.

 # Games that seem to wait for the Z80: